Illusion0-0/shortify/README.md

 4. When someone accesses the shortened URL, they will be redirected to the original long URL.

-5. To view the visit history of a shortened URL, append `+` to the end of the shortened URL.
-For example, `http://localhost:8001/abc+`.
+5. To view the visit history of a shortened URL, visit `http://localhost:8001/analytics/:shortid`, where `:shortid` is the unique identifier for the shortened URL.

 ## Database Schema